Remember that Walden’s Title IV Code is 025042.

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at 1-866-492-5336.

 *If you are currently enrolled or have recently attended a community college or are a CPCU, you may be eligible to transfer courses and accelerate your bachelor’s program at Walden.

 Choose 13 courses from general education, B.S. in Business Administration, or other Walden bachelor’s degree programs.
+At least 5 courses must be at the 3000 level or higher.
 Your elective credits should total 65 to meet your program requirements.
 You may also be eligible to transfer previous credit to meet your elective requirements for this online business administration degree.
 Note on Minors: Electives can also be used to complete a six-course minor.

 An introduction to accounting, students in this course take a top-down approach to understanding introductory accounting documents and procedures by exploring a business’s financial statements, including the balance sheet, income statement, and cash flow statement.
 Students explore the practical uses for information that can be gleaned from these statements, individually and as a whole, through a detailed examination of the properties and characteristics of each statement.
 Students engage in application assignments and discussions on a variety of topics, such as regulations that should be followed when preparing financial statements as promulgated by generally accepted accounting principles (GAAP).
 Students examine the U.S. use of GAAP in comparison to the use of International Financial Reporting Standards.